What can help or hurt a home appraisal

 - Housing market

 Home appraisers use a “sales comparison” approach, which means they choose three comparable sales in the local market and outline how your house is similar or different from those properties.
 No two houses are exactly alike, so these comparisons help establish a more consistent baseline for evaluating properties in the same area.
-If you’re wondering what negatively affects home appraisal, keep on reading.

 What factors impact a home appraisal?